iSOLveIT/protege_owl/_sources/index.rst.txt

    *Figure 4.7: The Create class hierarchy wizard*

 **Exercise 7: Use the Create class hierarchy tool to create subclasses of PizzaBase**

 ---------------

 1. Select the class `PizzaBase` in the class hierarchy.

 2. With `PizzaBase` selected use the `Tools>Create class hierarchy` menu option.

 3. This should bring up a wizard that enables you to create a nested group of classes all at once.
 You should see a window labeled `Enter hierarchy` where you can enter one name on each line.
 You can also use the tab key to indicate that a class is a subclass of the class above it.
 For now we just want to enter two subclasses of ``PizzaBase``:
    ``ThinAndCrispyBase`` and ``DeepPanBase``.
 One of the things the wizard does is to automatically add a prefix or suffix for us.
 So just enter `ThinAndCrispy`, hit return and enter `DeepPan`.
 Then in the Suffix field add `Base`.
 Your window should look like figure 4.7.

 4. Select `Continue`.
 This will take you to a window that asks if you want to make sibling classes disjoint.
-The default should be checked (make them disjoint) which is what we want in this case (a base can’t be both deep pan and thin) so just select `Finish`.
+The default should be checked (make them disjoint) which is what we want in this case (a base can't be both deep pan and thin) so just select `Finish`.
 Synchronize the reasoner.
 Your class hierarchy should now look like figure 4.8.

 ---------------